 Balance transfers requested at the time of application will be submitted 10 days after the approved card has been mailed out.
 You can expect any balance transfers to take up to four weeks to complete.

 Compare Barclaycard Arrival® Plus World Elite Mastercard® with other cards

 What should I know before I apply?

-To apply for the Barclaycard Arrival Plus, you must be at least 18 years old.
-You must also be a resident of the United States.
-Residents of Iowa, Puerto Rico and US territories are not eligible.
+To apply for the Barclaycard Arrival® Plus World Elite Mastercard®, you must be at least 18 years old and a US resident.
+Residents of Iowa and US territories aren’t eligible.

 Information you’ll need

-To increase your chances of being approved for the Arrival Plus World Elite, keep your credit utilization low and avoid hard pulls on your credit immediately before applying.
+To increase your chances of being approved for the card, keep your credit utilization low and avoid hard pulls on your credit immediately before applying.

 I got the card.
 Now what?

 - Make timely payments.
 Pay your card bill online at the Barclaycard website, where you can also enroll in autopay.